-Legislative Awareness at the Saugatuck-Douglas History CenterBy: Nathaniel Nietering, Executive Director, SDHC
+Legislative Awareness at the Saugatuck-Douglas History CenterBy: Nathaniel Nietering, former Executive Director, SDHC

 I have made it an increasing priority to keep both our state and federal legislators aware of who the Saugatuck-Douglas History Center is and what we do for our community and region and have made an effort to invite these individuals for a tour of our History Museum, one of our two facilities.